Mersey Ferry: The MPTE takes over

 As a result of the Transport Act 1968, the transport functions of both Wallasey and Birkenhead corporations came under the control of the Merseyside Passenger Transport Executive (MPTE) on 1 December 1969.
-By this time, New Brighton had declined as a tourist destination and coupled with silting problems near the landing stage, the ferry service was withdrawn in 1971, with the stage and pier subsequently demolished.
+By this time, New Brighton had declined as a tourist destination; owing to this and to silting problems near the landing stage, the ferry service was withdrawn in 1971, with the stage and pier subsequently demolished.

 In spite of the close proximity of Wallasey and Birkenhead and their respective ferry landing stages, each corporation had used different gangway spacing on their vessels.
 This meant that a Wallasey ferry could not utilise both gangways at Birkenhead's terminal at Woodside, and that a Birkenhead boat would be similarly disadvantaged at Seacombe and New Brighton.
 The Pier Head at Liverpool was obliged to have gangways to suit both sets of ships.
 When the combined ferry fleet was rationalised, Seacombe Ferry landing stage required the construction of an additional gangway to cater for the Birkenhead vessels.

 The 1970s economic situation in Britain saw costs escalating, with funding limited by the MPTE, which was embarking on an expensive operation to construct the Merseyrail "Liverpool Loop" extension.
 Compounded with the opening of the Kingsway road tunnel on 28 June 1971 and a further decline in passenger numbers (only 4,000-5,000 a day), the future of the service was uncertain.
 It was sentimental, rather than economical grounds which resulted in the retention of the ferries, after much public protest to keep them.
 However, service frequency was reduced, with ferry fares being linked to bus and rail fares.
 During this period, maintenance on the ferries was limited considerably, with the Woodchurch being laid up as a salvage for parts for Mountwood and Overchurch.
 At this time, the large brass helm from Overchurch was damaged and was replaced by that from Woodchurch.
 After the damaged helm was repaired, it was placed on Woodchurch.
 This has remained the case, even after both vessels were extensively rebuilt.